TimofeyLednev/Minecraft-PE-0.6.1-iOS-3.1/README.md

 # Tested on
 - iPod Touch 1G (ARMv6)
 - iPod Touch 2G (ARMv6)
+- iPhone 2G (ARMv6)
 - iPhone 4S (ARMv7)
 - iPhone 5 (ARMv7s) (There are no black frames on the sides of the game)

+# Online
+It also works online between the original version of Minecraft PE 0.6.1 and the modified one, as well as between two ARMv6 devices

 # Credits
 Thanks to [@yefengeeeeeeeeeee](https://github.com/yefengeeeeeeeeeee) for fixing the iPad xib files for Xcode 4.1!